chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 ## Steps to Deploy

-1. Continue with the deployment after generating the config:
+1. Continue with the deployment after generating the config.
+The deployment command will run the verify command internally

     ```bash
-    #Run commands as sudo.
-    sudo -- sh -c "
-    #Print data in the config
-    cat config.toml
-    #Run deploy command to deploy `automate.aib` with set `config.toml`
     chef-automate deploy config.toml --airgap-bundle automate.aib
-    "
     ```

+   If we want to skip verficiation in the deployment command we can use `--skip-verify` flag
+    ```bash
+     chef-automate deploy config.toml --airgap-bundle automate.aib --skip-verify
+    ```

 1. Verify the deployment by checking status summary

     ```bash
-    #Run commands as sudo.
-    sudo -- sh -c "
-    #After Deployment is done successfully.
-Check the status of Chef Automate HA services
      chef-automate status summary
-    "
+     chef-automate status
+     chef-automate verify
+     chef-automate info
     ```

     Check if Chef Automate UI is accessible by going to (Domain used for Chef Automate) [https://chefautomate.example.com](https://chefautomate.example.com).